 In the fall of 1981, the club house was enhanced by the addition of our trophy and pin case as well as the new bulletin board.
 In the summer of 2003, an aluminum sheet ceiling was installed to help against the humidity battle.

 In the summer of 2010, a new ice surface was installed upon the one installed by our members in 1976.
 The 34 year old piping was beginning to fail.
 The new floor includes new piping, new manifolds, and a change of the original ice making equipment that had served the club very well for more than 45 years.
-The organization of the ice shed reconstruction and equipment replacement was completed by our members; but the labor given the expertise needed to install the new equipment was aided by electrical, mechanical and general contractors.
+The organization of the ice shed reconstruction and equipment replacement was completed by our members, but the labor -- given the expertise needed to install the new equipment -- was aided by electrical, mechanical, and general contractors.

 2017 & 2018

 In the summer of 2017, the club’s parking lots and sidewalks were rebuilt.
 Between the summer of 2017 and 2018, additional insulation was added to the outside of the ice shed structure to help improve ice conditions in warmer weather.